Music of Canada: 1960–1999

 Canadian artists and Canadian ensembles were generally forced to turn toward the United States to establish healthy long lasting careers during the 1960s.
 Canada would produce some of the world's most influential singer-songwriters during this time.
+Gordon Lightfoot made his first chart appearance in June 1962.
 Among the most notable is Neil Young who has been inducted into the Canadian Music Hall of Fame, Canada's Walk of Fame and the Rock and Roll Hall of Fame twice.
 Leonard Cohen has been inducted into both the Canadian Music Hall of Fame and the Canadian Songwriters Hall of Fame and is also a Companion of the Order of Canada.
 Folk legend Joni Mitchell is an Alberta native, and has been inducted into both the Canadian Music Hall of Fame and the Rock and Roll Hall of Fame.
+Other important Canadian Rock artists who would have significant international success in the 60's were the Guess Who, Steppenwolf and The Band along with members of Buffalo Springfield, the Lovin' Spoonful and the Mamas & the Papas.
+In Jazz pianist and arranger Gil Evans would be notable for his collaborations with Miles Davis on a series of classic albums and trumpeter Maynard Ferguson for his work with Stan Kenton.

 Walt Grealis of Toronto started in the music business with Apex Records in 1960, the Ontario distributor for Compo Company.
 He later joined London Records, where he worked until February 1964, when he then established RPM weekly trade magazine.
 From the first issue of RPM Weekly on February 24, 1964, to its final issue on November 13, 2000, RPM was the defining charts in Canada.

 The American and British counterculture explosion and hippie movement had diverted music to that which was dominated by socially and American politically incisive lyrics by the late 1960s.
 The music was an attempt to reflect upon the events of the time – civil rights, the war in Vietnam and the rise of feminism.
 This led to the Canadian government passing Canadian content legislation to help Canadian artists.
 On January 18, 1971, regulations came into force requiring AM radio stations to devote 30 percent of their musical selections to Canadian content.
 Although this was (and still is) controversial, it quite clearly contributed to the development of a nascent Canadian pop star system.

 With the introduction in the mid-1970s of mainstream music on FM radio stations, where it was common practice to program extended performances, musicians were no longer limited to songs of three minutes' duration as dictated by AM stations for decades.
 Other notable musicians who have been one of the largest Canadian exports include the progressive rock band Rush, Triumph and Bryan Adams.
 In the classical world, homegrown talent Canadian Brass was established in Toronto in 1970.